ricksonmenezes/wego-assignment/ReadMe.md

     tradeoff - We accrue a management API to load carpark latlongs.
 If this was being done on a larger scale say, 20,000 car parks, it would not be wise to make 20,000 API calls at once.
     Concerns will range from being rate limited to account being suspended for a day.
 It is important to know how many requests does the vendor (e.g in this case, OpenMap) allow a user before the vendor deems any "feature" as supposed DOS attack.

+ 3. Initially integrated pt.
+2 - converter API.
+But it is not scalable as it only allows 250 API calls a minute and that would mean that the system is busy for 10 minutes.
+    Hence, integrated SVY21 https://github.com/cgcai/SVY21 library that does the conversion offline.
+So now, no more management API.

+ 4. Using MySQL ST_DISTANCE point function to calculate shortest distance